Samriddhi1520/pneumonia-detection-squeezenet/README.md

 ##  Project Overview

-This is a **complete implementation** of a deep learning lab assignment focused on implementing the **SqueezeNet** architecture (Iandola et al., 2016) for medical image classification.
+This is a **complete implementation** of a deep learning lab assignment focused on implementing the **SqueezeNet** architecture (Iandola et al.) for medical image classification.
 The project applies SqueezeNet to **pneumonia detection** from chest X-ray images using the [Kaggle Chest X-Ray Pneumonia dataset](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).

 ### Key Features
  **Complete Research Paper Implementation** — SqueezeNet architecture from scratch